The Bankrate promise

 How to get car insurance for new drivers

 - Know what coverage you need.
 Minimum coverage car insurance is typically the cheapest, but having higher liability limits and more coverage, like comprehensive and collision, could better protect your finances.
 It can be helpful to know which type of coverage is right for you, and any optional coverage types you may want, before getting quotes.
+Full coverage, which includes comprehensive and collision coverage, is typically required by your lender if you lease or finance your car.

 - Get personalized car insurance quotes.
 Policies and prices for coverage may vary by company, so it’s often helpful to get quotes from multiple providers.
 Most large insurance companies offer quotes online, but you may also speak to an agent to get a personalized quote.
 This can help you find the best fit for your needs and budget.

 - Inquire about available discounts.
-Most insurance companies will offer various discount opportunities, such as good student, multi-car, airbags, usage-based and more.
+Most insurance companies will offer various discount opportunities, such as bundling policies, good student, multi-car, airbags, usage-based and more.
 These discounts may help you save money on a new driver policy.